-To see an overview of the curriculum for the academic year 2019-2020 – coming soon
+To see an overview of the curriculum for the academic year 2020-21, please click on the link below.

 Every Spring Term, we invite parents from Years 1 and 2 to a morning and/or evening session to learn how we teach reading and writing across Key Stage 1.
 To see the notes from this meeting click on the link below.

 helpful hints – literacy Yrs 1 & 2 March 2020

 The children learn that there are lots of ways to spell different sounds.
 See the sheet below which is taken from Ruth Miskin’s Read, Write Inc Scheme.
 For example “i” could by ie (as in tie), y (my), igh (high) or i-e (kite)!